Leicester Square tube station: History

 Offices above the red terracotta station building on the east side of Charing Cross Road were once occupied by the Northern line management staff but now have other functions in addition to the Northern line management, with Piccadilly line management and support functions on the first floor including a training centre.
 The building, known as Transad House, was occupied in its early years by the publishers of the Wisden Cricketers' Almanack and an image of cricket stumps appears above a doorway.

-On all four platforms, film sprockets are painted down the entire length and on the top and bottom of the display area (blue on the Piccadilly line platforms, and black on the Northern line platforms), in reference to the four premiere cinemas in Leicester Square.
+On all four platforms of the station, film sprockets are painted down the entire length and on the top and bottom of the display area (black on the Northern line platforms, and dark blue on the Piccadilly line platforms), in reference to the four premiere cinemas in Leicester Square.

 Connections

 London Buses routes 24, 29, 176 and night routes N5, N20, N29, N41 and N279 serve the station.